-To achieve a better frequency resolution you can either increase the number of points in the sweep or press the Get from zoom button.
+To achieve a better frequency resolution you can either increase the number of points in the sweep or press the Get from zoom button. press the Get from 200m button

 By clicking Get from zoom, the start and stop frequency fields are updated with the maximum and minimum frequency of the current zoom window.